 Star Wars: Remembering That Time Topps Put Out A NSFW C-3P0 Trading Card

+Star Wars: Remembering That Time Topps Put Out A NSFW C-3PO Trading Card

 Topps got the chance to make Star Wars official card sets, after the film blew up in the late '70s, and other competitors passed.
-However, in designing the line of Topps Star Wars cards, editor Gary Gerani apparently made one very big error, which will likely follow him for a long time to come: He let a card of C-3PO, seemingly sporting a raging boner (Card #207, fourth series), get printed!
+However, in designing the line of Topps Star Wars cards, editor Gary Gerani apparently made one very big error, which will likely follow him for a long time to come: He let a seemingly questionable card of C-3PO (Card #207, fourth series) get printed!

 Apparently, Gerani's team had to get the 330-piece Topps Star Wars card line together so quickly, they scoured the film's production for all the behind-the-scenes material they could get, without nearly enough quality control.
 Theories about an obscene prankster are a common explanation - one that Gernai hinted at in the compilation book Star Wars: The Original Topps Trading Card Series, Volume One: